Paul Shmyr

 Paul Shmyr (January 18, 1946 – September 2, 2004) was a Canadian professional ice hockey defenceman who played in the World Hockey Association (WHA) and National Hockey League (NHL).
-He featured in the 1971 Stanley Cup Finals with the Chicago Black Hawks and the 1981 Stanley Cup Finals with the Minnesota North Stars.
+He featured in the 1971 Stanley Cup Final with the Chicago Black Hawks, the 1979 Avco Cup Final with the Edmonton Oilers, and the 1981 Stanley Cup Final with the Minnesota North Stars.